spryker/spryker-docs/docs/scos/dev/developer-guides/202009.0/installation/installing-spryker-with-docker/database-access-credentials.md

 title: Database access credentials
 description: Database access credentials for MariaDB, MySQL, and PostgreSQL.
 originalLink: https://documentation.spryker.com/v6/docs/database-access-credentials
+originalArticleId: 5c4b8f6d-c730-47fa-868b-cb16c4cefe6b
 redirect_from:
   - /v6/docs/database-access-credentials
   - /v6/docs/en/database-access-credentials
 ---

 In this document, you can find credentials for accessing your database.
-By default, you can access a database only in [Development mode](https://documentation.spryker.com/docs/choosing-an-installation-mode#development-mode).
+By default, you can access a database only in [Development mode](/docs/scos/dev/developer-guides/202009.0/installation/installing-spryker-with-docker/installation-guides/choosing-an-installation-mode.html#development-mode).

 MySQL or MariaDB database:
 * `host` - `localhost`